One in eight women in the United States will develop a thyroid disorder during their lifetime (1).

 Your thyroid is a butterfly-shaped gland that sits low on the front of your neck along your windpipe (imagine it spreading its “wings'' symmetrically).
-This gland secretes important hormones that play a huge part in almost all of the metabolic processes in your body, exercising an enormous amount of influence over the way you are able to function in everyday life.
+This gland secretes essential hormones that play a huge part in almost all of the metabolic processes in your body, exercising an enormous influence over how you function in everyday life.

 Your thyroid’s role in fertility and reproductive health

-Since our metabolic and reproductive systems are reciprocally regulated (read: extremely interconnected), your thyroid health has a sizable impact on your fertility and pregnancy efforts.
+Since our metabolic and reproductive systems are reciprocally regulated (read: extremely interconnected), your thyroid health impacts your fertility and pregnancy efforts.

-The main hormone your thyroid produces is called thyroxine, known as T4 for short.
-T4 is what the thyroid gland produces, and it requires a LOT of nutrients in the process.
+The primary hormone your thyroid produces is called thyroxine, known as T4 for short.
+T4 is what the thyroid gland produces, which requires a LOT of nutrients in the process.

-Needless to say, it’s incredibly nutrient intensive!
-With so much in the balance, it’s important to be aware that there are many factors that can inhibit production of T4, even for those who have normally functioning thyroid glands.
-Endocrine disruptors - stress, infection, physical trauma, radiation, certain medications, and fluoride - all play into the speed and efficiency with which your thyroid produces T4.
+It’s incredibly nutrient-intensive!
+With so much in the balance, it’s important to be aware that many factors can inhibit the production of T4, even for those with normally functioning thyroid glands.
+Endocrine disruptors - stress, infection, physical trauma, radiation, certain medications, and fluoride - play into the speed and efficiency with which your thyroid produces T4.

-Thyroid hormone production increases by 40-100% during pregnancy (2, 3), which is particularly important throughout the first trimester (and even into the second), when baby is completely dependent on your body’s production of thyroid hormone.
-Thyroid hormone is needed in increased amounts starting at conception, but needs peak between weeks 6-10 of pregnancy when miscarriage risks are still quite high.
+Thyroid hormone production increases by 40-100% during pregnancy (2, 3), which is particularly important throughout the first trimester (and even into the second), when baby is entirely dependent on your body’s thyroid hormone production.
+Thyroid hormone is needed in increased amounts starting at conception but needs peak between weeks 6-10 of pregnancy when miscarriage risks are still relatively high.
 By weeks 16-20, baby’s thyroid gland begins to mature enough to produce enough thyroid hormone to meet its own needs, allowing your body to use most of your own thyroid hormone to self-regulate.
-However, be aware that your thyroid hormones continue to pass through the placenta to baby, directly affecting their normal growth and development in the process, so it’s still important.
-Due to such high stakes, some studies have even suggested that one of the leading causes of early pregnancy loss is thyroid dysfunction.
+However, be aware that your thyroid hormones continue to pass through the placenta to baby, directly affecting their normal growth and development, so it’s still important.
+Due to such high stakes, some studies have even suggested that thyroid dysfunction is one of the leading causes of early pregnancy loss.

-Thyroid stimulating hormone (TSH) is secreted by the pituitary gland and regulates thyroid hormone release.
+Thyroid-stimulating hormone (TSH) is secreted by the pituitary gland and regulates thyroid hormone release.
 TSH is powerful.
 It tells the thyroid gland to make and release thyroid hormones into the blood as needed.
-High TSH indicates low levels of thyroid hormone (hypothyroidism), while low TSH reveals high levels (hyperthyroidism).
+High TSH indicates low thyroid hormone levels (hypothyroidism), while low TSH reveals high levels (hyperthyroidism).

 However, according to the American Thyroid Association, even when T4 and TSH levels are “normal,” many women still have symptoms of thyroid dysfunction.
-When your body is able to produce the required levels of the thyroid hormones it needs, it is able to support the balance of our reproductive hormones, which assists with a healthy and regular menstrual cycle and optimizes fertility.
-Adequate thyroid hormone production also assists in supporting breast milk production postpartum.
+When your body can produce the required thyroid hormone levels, it can support the balance of your reproductive hormones, which assists with a healthy and regular menstrual cycle and optimizes fertility.
+Adequate thyroid hormone production also helps support breast milk production postpartum.

 2. WHO can help me assess my thyroid needs?

-There are many professionals you can turn to to diagnose and/or treat thyroid health.
-In fact, it’s highly likely you’ll see and interact with more than one, especially once you become pregnant.
+You can turn to many professionals to diagnose and treat thyroid health.
+You’ll likely see and interact with more than one, especially once you become pregnant.

 - Endocrinologists are the most specialized doctors for these types of disorders and will likely be a regular part of your life and treatment once you’ve been diagnosed, regardless of where you are on your fertility journey